tonyyo11/tonyyo11.github.io/_drafts/2025-10-15-Elevate-with-Jamf-Lift-Off-at-JNUC-2025.md

 Jamf isn’t just patching tools together; they’re architecting a platform that mirrors how modern IT teams actually operate: cross-functional, API-driven, and human-centered.

 For me personally, this trip was more than professional development — it was proof that investing in community pays real dividends, and that the future of Mac administration is equal parts scripting, empathy, and strategy.
 I’ve been stopped countless times in the hallway, even one time while on a FaceTime call with my family, to “*you’re Tony Young from Slack right?*” and have been asked questions about `super`, or told that this very blog has been extremely helpful to other admins.
+I will admit that I do wish I took far more photos with people, as my daughter would say when putting new artwork onto our refridgerator, __"for the memories."__ I wish I spent even more time in the hallways chatting with people and making far more connections, even if it resulted in missing a session or two - as the sessions were recorded and I'll be able to watch later.
+The community, the conversations, and the connections far outweighed the ideas gathered during presentations for me personally.
+I truly hope I'll find my way back to JNUC.

 ![Views of the clouds as I flew out of Denver.](/assets/img/postimages/DD123415-ABE8-4735-9BA8-EA9C5D0735CA_1_102_o.jpeg){: .w-40 .right}
 I started the year very intentional to be as involved as I possibly could be within the Community, and it has been paying off every step of the way.